 The Fayetteville Film Prize

-This exciting and unique competition begins with your idea and will culminate in a fun pitch event held at the Fayetteville Film Fest on November 14, 2020, where participants will be given 5 minutes to pitch their best film idea to a panel of judges made up of industry professionals, with the opportunity to receive feedback in a friendly and constructive environment.
 The winner of the FAYETTEVILLE FILM PRIZE will receive a cash prize of $2000 to enable them to execute their film.
-You will have 10 months to shoot your film in Northwest Arkansas and the finished film will screen at the Fayetteville Film Fest.
+They will have 10 months to shoot their film in Northwest Arkansas and the finished film will screen at the following Fayetteville Film Fest.

 HOW MUCH DOES IT COST TO ENTER THE COMPETITION?

 IS THERE A DEADLINE TO ENTER THE COMPETITION?

 First, you record yourself giving a 3 minute pitch of your short film idea.
 Please include your name and the title of your project in your video, and the title of the project in the filename.
 Then, hit the REGISTER button above.
 Fill out the form, pay the submission fee, then hit the upload link to upload your video pitch.
 All video files should be 3 minutes or shorter and no larger than 100MB.
 No need for 8K hi-res video.
 Your phone or even your grandparents' handicam will work just fine.
 This is all about your pitch.
 After November 8th, we will review the submission and select the finalists.
 Finalist pitch videos will be screened and a winner announced Saturday, November 14th.